 Students enrolled in our Drama Club are expected to have exemplary behavior.
 Here’s why:

+We have over 50 students enrolled in our program and will be performing in an actual play.
 Each students needs to be able to think for themselves and play their part in the show.
 If a student is constantly disrupting the rehearsals by talking or distracting other students, it diminishes the quality of the final production.

 Drama is a good fit for:

 Students who can follow instructions.

 Students who stay silent while other students are rehearsing.

 Students who love to learn new songs and dances.

 Drama is NOT a good fit for: